yinaS1234/yinaS1234/README.md

 - 👋 Hi,my name is Yina.
 Welcome to my Github.
 - 👀 Recently completed my Google/ Data Analytics Professional Certificate!
 - 💞️ Former finance professional, currently in transition into data science after discovering my true passion with data.
--  A fashionable nerd and yogis at heart.
+-  A fashionable Nerd and a Yogi at heart.
 - 🌱 I’m currently learning R, SQL and tableau.

 - 📫 How to reach me? yina.qiao@baruchmail.cuny.edu